YatriPatel17/FeatureFlag_Group9/README.md

     URL: http://localhost:4242
     Username: admin
     Password: unleash4all
-6. you can use this ui to toggle feature flags, and you can see real-time behavior changes.
+6. You can use this ui to toggle feature flags, and you can see real-time behavior changes.
 7. Run unit tests locally
     For product Service
     cd product-service